dennisfrancis/ClusterRows/README.md

 * Add support for other common clustering algorithms.

 ## Sample usage of the extension
-In `testdocs` directory there is a spreadsheet file called `three-clusters.ods`.
-In that sheet there is a dataset in the range `A1:C301` synthetically  generated from a 3-cluster Gaussian mixture model.
+In `testdocs` directory there is a spreadsheet file called `no-results.ods`.
+In that sheet there is a dataset in the range `A1:C301` synthetically  generated from a 3-cluster Gaussian mixture model with diagonal covariance matrices.
 This toy dataset has two dimensions/variables(column A and B).
 Column C has the ground truth cluster id information of each row.
 To test the extension a copy of the dataset is placed(excluding the ground-truth column) at `F1:G301`.
 Go to the menu `Data > Statistics > Clustering...` and select or enter the input data range `F1:G301` and check the option `Header in the first row` and click `Compute` button in the dialog.
 The extension will compute the 3 clusters and produce the columns `ClusterId` and `Confidence` next to the data.
 The cell `L9` in that sheet will indicate the clustering accuracy.
 This is a measure of how well the clustering algorithm was able to assign clusters compared to the ground truths in the original dataset.
 Typically we get around 97% accuracy for this dataset.

 ![Clustering Output](img/output.png)

 The document also contains visualizations of the data in the sheet `charts`.
 The left chart shows the data points colored according to the ground truth clusters of the dataset.
 The middle chart shows the data points without the cluster information (which is the input to the clustering algorithm).
 The right chart shows the data colored according to the cluster assignments made by the algorithm.

 ![Visualization](img/chart.png)

+The `testdocs` directory also contains a spreadsheet called `no-results-full.ods` which has a similar dataset in the range `A1:C901` generated from a 3-cluster Gaussian mixture model but with full covariance matrices.
+A cluster analysis on this dataset without a `Full covariance GMM?` checkbox checked will give poorer results due to the algorithm not learning the off-diagonal elements of cluster covariance matrices.
+Doing a full covariance GMM (i.e. with that checkbox checked) will produce good results.
+The far right chart in the `charts` tab visualizes the clusters found by the algorithm.

 ![Visualization](img/chart2.png)